foyerlive/otphp/README.md

     // OTP verified with a counter
     $totp->verify(316439, 1401); // => true
     $totp->verify(316439, 1402); // => false

+### Options available are

+    interval // in seconds for the validaity of the otp digest // Type of algorithm to be used in hash_hmac digits // No of OTP digits

 ### Google Authenticator Compatible